Skip to main content

 Or:

-1. a quality or safety measure has been triggered.
+1. A quality or safety measure has been triggered.

-2. the project lead submits a full QSIA tracker to the QSIA Panel at the requested time interval.
+2. The project lead submits a full QSIA tracker to the QSIA Panel at the requested time interval.

-3. is the QSIA panel assured?
+3. Is the QSIA panel assured?

-• yes, the project lead should continue with the project with the planned mitigating actions
+• Yes, the project lead should continue with the project with the planned mitigating actions.

-• no and previous mitigations have not worked?
-The QSIA panel will recommend ceasing the project activity
+• No and previous mitigations have not worked?
+The QSIA panel will recommend ceasing the project activity.

 5 Responsibilities, accountabilities and duties